dariusztytko/transformer/README.md

 1. json()
 1. url()

-It is worth noting that transformations can be chained using & operator:
+Transformations can be chained using & operator:
 ```
 X-User-Id: {tr:b64()&url()&hex()}'and''='{tr}
 ```